-The IAPSOP is an American non-profit organization dedicated to digitize and thus preserve Spiritualist and occult periodicals published before the Second World War.
+The IAPSOP is an American non-profit organization dedicated to digitize and thus preserve Spiritualist and occultist periodicals published before the Second World War.
 It has a rich and growing archive of such publications, shared under a Creative Commons license that permits free non-commercial use.
-It is an extraordinary resource for historians of English-speaking occultist and spiritualist milieus.
+It is an extraordinary resource for historians of occultist and spiritualist milieus.

 The Hermetic Library was started in 1996 and is thus probably the oldest repository of esoteric texts online.
 It was established and run by practitioners of a primarily Thelemic bent, and its collection obviously reflects this.
-It is a useful resource for certain strands of 20th century and contemporary esotericism, from recent developments in ritual magic and the Thelemic scene in particular, to the ontological anarchy of Hakim Bay.
+It is a useful resource for certain strands of twentieth century and contemporary esotericism, from recent developments in ritual magic and the Thelemic scene in particular, to the ontological anarchy of Hakim Bay.

 The IGPP in Freiburg not only holds an outstanding collection of documents for the history of parapsychology, psychical research, spiritualism, and occultism – they are also taking steps to digitize some of their holdings.
 The digitized collection so far contains the most important occult, spiritualist, and parapsychological journals and periodicals in Germany.
-It is an excellent resource for the history of esotericism in the German speaking world from the late 19th century to the Second World War.
+It is an excellent resource for the history of esotericism in the German speaking world from the late nineteenth century to the Second World War.

 Levity is an online repository of alchemical texts, images, and commentary organized by independent scholar Adam McLean.
-It features tens of thousands of pages of text, over 3000 images, over 300 complete alchemical texts, extensive bibliographical material on the printed books and manuscripts, numerous articles, introductory and general reference material on alchemy.
-In short, it’s a very valuable place to start if you are looking for information on alchemy online.
+It features tens of thousands of pages of text, over 3000 images, over 300 complete alchemical texts, extensive bibliographical material on the printed books and manuscripts, numerous articles, and introductory and general reference material on alchemy.
+In short, it is a very valuable place to start if you are looking for information on alchemy online.

 The website of the Bibliotheca Philosophica Hermetica in Amsterdam needs no further introduction.
 Make sure to take a virtual tour of the library.

-The IGPP is a parapsychology research institute associated with the University of Freiburg, Germany.
+The IGPP is a parapsychology research institute associated with the Albert Ludwig University of Freiburg, Germany.
 In addition to running parapsychological experiments, working with clinical psychologists, and in other ways pursuing “the border areas of psychology and mental hygiene” the IGPP also has a strong interest in historical and cultural studies perspectives on parapsychology.
 It houses a unique collection of (predominantly German) parapsychological and occultist material in its library and archives.